Tushar-OP/Flutter-Automation/README.md

 in C:\ (top-level, not within any folders)

-> Add the path to batch script to the environment variables, follow this; search for 'system' -> Advance System settings -> Environment Variable -> Under system variable doube click PATH -> New -> Paste the location to your batch script(for e.g C:\Flutter-Automation\Windows)
+> Add the path to batch script to the environment variables, follow this; search for 'system' -> Advance System settings -> Environment Variable -> Under system variable double click PATH -> New -> Paste the location to your batch script(for e.g C:\Flutter-Automation\Windows)

 > Done, it's ready for use!